 (a) Provide information about professional services and products that do not contain misrepresentations or claims that are false, deceptive, or misleading.

-(b) Provide accurate information about the nature and management of communicative disorders, the professions, and services rendered to persons served or supervised professionally.
+(b) Provide accurate information about the nature and management of communicative disorders, the professions, and services rendered to persons served, supervised professionally or participants in research.

-(c) Announce services in a manner consonant with the highest professional standards in the community.
+(c) Announce services in a manner consonant with the highest professional standards.

-(8) Licensees shall not mislead or limit services with person(s) served or supervised based on professional or commercial affiliations.
+(8) Licensees shall not mislead or limit services with person(s) served, supervised or participants in research based on professional or commercial affiliations.

-(10) Licensees shall report to the board any violation of the board rules or any breach of the code of ethics that he/she is aware of.
+(10) Licensees shall report to the board any violation of the board rules or any breach of the code of ethics that the licensee is aware of.

 (C) Fundamental rules considered essential.
 Violation of the code of ethics shall be considered unprofessional conduct.

 (1) Licensees shall maintain professional behavior.

-(a) Licensees shall not engage in dishonesty, fraud, deceit, misrepresentation, or illegal conduct that adversely reflects on the profession or the individual.
+(a) Licensees shall not engage in dishonesty, fraud, deceit, misrepresentation, or other illegal conduct that adversely reflects on the profession or the individual.

 (e) Licensees shall maintain a professional relationship with the board.

-(i) Licensees shall conduct their practice according to Chapter 4753. of the Revised Code and agency-level 4753 of the Administrative Code.
+(i) Licensees shall conduct their practice according to Chapters 4744 and 4753. of the Revised Code and agency-level 4744 and 4753 of the Administrative Code.

 (ii) Licensees shall cooperate with all lawful requests of the board within thirty calendar days.

 (iii) The denial or revocation of licensure in another state, or from another board in this state, may result in denial or revocation of licensure by the board.

-(d) When patients from a primary employment setting are seen in another setting, the person(s) served professionally shall be fully informed of services available from the licensee's primary employment setting as well as those from the private practice and given freedom to choose whether and from whom the will obtain professional services.
+(f) When patients from a primary employment setting are seen in another setting, the person(s) served professionally shall be fully informed of services available from the licensee's primary employment setting as well as those from the private practice and given freedom to choose whether and from whom they will obtain professional services.

-(i) The costs associated with obtaining services from the licensee's primary employment setting versus those associated with the private practice shall be made clear.
+(i) The costs associated with obtaining services from the licensee's primary employment setting versus those associated with the private practice shall be fully disclosed.